LostMa-ERC/simMAtree/README.md

 ## Description
 This repository performs an Approximate Bayesian Computation algorithm on witness distribution data modeled by a Yule process, using PyMC library.

+## Contributing

+To develop and/or contribute to the project, see more detailed instructions [here](./CONTRIBUTING.md).

 ## Installation

 1. Have Python installed on your computer or in your virtual environment manager, i.e. [`pyenv`](https://github.com/pyenv/pyenv/blob/master/README.md).
 For this project, you'll need version 3.12 or 3.13 of Python.